ZTF J0139+5245

 New Debris Candidate

 A newly discovered system exihibiting dips similar those seen in ZTF J0139+5245, but recurring on a slightly longer timescale of about 180-190 days.
-Currently investigating the nature of this object, but providing the ZTF DR17 and ongoing LCO observations here for those interested in monitorig the dip events.
+Currently investigating the nature of this object, but providing the ZTF DR20 and ongoing LCO observations here for those interested in monitorig the dip events.

-Last Updated on June 9th, 2023
+Last Updated on January 22nd, 2024

-Most recent data point on June 8th, 2023
+Most recent data point on January 21st, 2024

 Bokeh Plot